Whole House Generator Guide

 David Straughan

-Last updated: January 6, 2026
+Last updated: March 20, 2026

 This guide to whole house generators provides the key information you should consider before making a purchase.
-You’ll learn what types of generators are available, how much they cost and how to find the right make and model for your home.
-We’ve also included a few of the best generators for home backups to give you a starting point.
+You'll learn what types of generators are available, how much they cost, and how to find the right make and model for your home.
+We've also included a few of the best generators for home backups to give you a starting point.

 What is a whole house standby generator?

 Whole-house standby generators commonly fall in the 15 kW to 25 kW range of output power for many single-family homes, but sizes can be smaller or larger depending on household load and appliance requirements.
+If you're not sure what size your home needs, our generator sizing guide walks through the calculation step by step.

 How automatic standby generators work